 FAQ: Car insurance for drivers with learner’s permits

-Do drivers with a learner’s permit need car insurance in California?
+Do drivers with learner’s permits need car insurance in California?

-All vehicles in California must be insured before they take to the state’s roads.
+All vehicles in California must be insured before they can be driven on the state’s roads.
 It is illegal for anyone to drive a car that is not insured.
-California requires liability insurance to register your vehicle.
+California also requires liability insurance to register a vehicle.

 Who can be in the car with a learner’s permit driver?